Raab-Katzenstein KL.1 Schwalbe: Design and development

 A large, almost triangular tailplane was mounted on top of the fuselage and carried generous, curved and balanced elevators.
 Its fin was small but the rudder large and balanced, reaching down to the keel and working in an elevator cut-out.

 The Schwalbe had fixed, conventional landing gear, with its mainwheels on a split axle sprung by rubber cords to V-struts from the lower fuselage and stabilized centrally by a transverse V-strut.
 There was a short, steel tailskid.

 Operational history

 Piloted by Raab, the Schwalbe first flew on 16 January 1926.
 Numbers built are uncertain but have been estimated at forty-two or about fifty-eight.
 Engines apart, the unknown differences between the variants were small enough to allow several airframes to have been IAs, IBs and ICs over their lifetime.

 Several well known pilots used them as aerobatic aircraft, including Gerhard Fieseler who was regarded as the best and most innovative aerobatic pilot of his day.
-In September 1927 he claimed a world duration record for inverted flight in his Schwalbe KL.IC. at a Zurich meeting, then bettered it later in the month with a fifteen minute flight.
-He gave aerobatic demonstrations in his Schwalbe during 1927-8 at several other European meetings including Blackpool and Waalhaven.
+In September 1927 he claimed a world duration record for inverted flight in his Schwalbe KL.IC. at a Zürich meeting, then bettered it later in the month with a fifteen-minute flight.
+He gave aerobatic demonstrations in his Schwalbe during 1927–28 at several other European meetings including Blackpool and Waalhaven.

 One Schwalbe was on display at the 1928 Berlin International Aero Show.